-In addition to their fixed annual salaries, members of the Board of Management also receive annual variable compensation in line with the company's sustainable performance.
+Alongside fixed annual salaries, members of the Board of Management also receive annual variable compensation in line with the company's sustainable performance.
 This is based both on company targets and on targets agreed for individual members of the Board of Management.
-The key success factor used to determine variable compensation is average consolidated net income after taxes (IFRS) and minority interests at HORN-BACH HOLDING AG.
-The calculation of variable compensation is based on the three-year average level of consolidated net income after taxes (IFRS) and minority interests at HORNBACH HOLDING AG.
+The key success factor used to determine variable compensation is average consolidated net income after taxes (IFRS) at HORNBACH-Baumarkt-AG.
+Variable compensation is calculated on the basis of the three-year average level of consolidated net income after taxes (IFRS) at HORNBACH-Baumarkt-AG.

-Individual variable compensation is separately graded at different levels for the Chairman and the regular member of the Board of Management.
-For no individual member of the Board of Management does it exceed 1% of the threeyear average level of consolidated net income after taxes (IFRS) and minority interests at HORNBACH HOLDING AG.
-Of variable compensation calculated on the basis of average consolidated net income after taxes (IFRS) and minority interests, up to 25 % is calculated and determined in several stages following achievement of the targets individually set for each member of the Board of Management for the respective financial year.
+Individual variable compensation is separately graded at different levels for the Chairman, Deputy Chairman and for each regular member of the Board of Management.
+For no individual member of the Board of Management does it exceed 1% of the three-year average level of consolidated net income after taxes (IFRS) at HORNBACH-Baumarkt-AG.
+Of variable compensation calculated on the basis of average consolidated net income after taxes (IFRS), up to 25 % is calculated and determined in several stages following achievement of the targets individually set for each member of the Board of Management for the respective financial year.
 This process is based on targets individually agreed in advance for each member of the Board of Management.
-To set these targets, the Supervisory Board of HORNBACH HOLDING AG and the respective member of the Board of Management reach a target agreement before the beginning of each financial year in which the individual targets, their respective percentage weighting and the respective degree of target achievement are determined by the full Supervisory Board.
+To set these targets, the Supervisory Board of HORNBACH-Baumarkt-AG and the respective member of the Board of Management reach a target agreement before the beginning of each financial year in which the individual targets, their respective percentage weighting and the respective degree of target achievement are determined by the full Supervisory Board.
 Following completion of the financial year, the full Supervisory Board determines the degree of individual target achievement for the respective member of the Board of Management.

-The remaining 75 % of variable compensation is determined on the sole basis of the average level of consolidated net income after taxes (IFRS) and minority interests at HORNBACH HOLDING AG for the past three years.
+The remaining 75 % of variable compensation is determined on the sole basis of the average level of consolidated net income after taxes (IFRS) at HORNBACH-Baumarkt-AG for the past three years.
 For all members of the Board of Management, the level of variable compensation is capped at a maximum of 150 % of the respective fixed salary of the individual member of the Board of Management.
 No further variable compensation is granted.